-Please wait in a line along the footpath and wait for us to open the Year 1 door.
+Please wait in a line along the footpath and wait for a member of staff to open the Year One door.

 At the end of the school day, we will bring the Year One classes out to the main yard at 3:15pm.
 Children will wait in the school yard until a member of staff can safely pass the children over to their grown up collecting.